-- 1 From a sonar view, select Menu > Zoom. - 2 Select an option: - To zoom in on the sonar data from the bottom depth, select Bottom Lock. - To set the depth range of the magnified area manually, select Set Zoom, select View Up or View Down to set the depth range of the magnified area, and select Zoom In or Zoom Out to increase or decrease the magnification of the magnified area.
+- 1 From a sonar view, select MENU > Zoom > > Mode. - 2 Select an option: - To set the depth and zoom automatically, select Auto. - If necessary, select Set Zoom to modify the zoom setting.
+Select View Up or View Down to set the depth range of the magnified area, and select Zoom In or Zoom Out to increase or decrease the magnification of the magnified area. - To set the depth range of the magnified area manually, select Manual.